GerHobbelt/cef-wiki/BranchesAndBuilding.md

 See the [make\_distrib.py](https://bitbucket.org/chromiumembedded/cef/src/master/tools/make_distrib.py) script for additional usage options.

 The resulting binary distribution can then be built using CMake and platform toolchains.
 See the README.txt file included with the binary distribution for more information.

+## Build Notes

+This section summarizes build-related requirements and options.

+  * Building on most platforms will require at least 8GB of system memory.
+  * [Ninja](https://code.google.com/p/chromium/wiki/NinjaBuild) must be used when building newer CEF/Chromium branches.
+  * [GYP](https://gyp.gsrc.io/docs/UserDocumentation.md) is supported by 2785 branch and older.
+[GN](http://www.chromium.org/developers/gn-build-configuration) is supported by 2785 branch and newer, and required starting with 2840 branch.
+Set `CEF_USE_GN=1` to build 2785 branch with GN instead of GYP.
+  * CEF does not support component builds (see [issue #1617](https://bitbucket.org/chromiumembedded/cef/issues/1617)).
+  * To perform a 64-bit build on Windows (any branch) or OS X (branch 2171 or older) set `GYP_DEFINES=target_arch=x64` (GYP only) or build the `out/[Debug|Release]_GN_x64` target (GN only).
+Linux by default will perform a build appropriate to the system (32-bit build on 32-bit system and 64-bit build on 64-bit system).
+To perform a 32-bit Linux build on a 64-bit Linux system see instructions on the [AutomatedBuildSetup](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md#markdown-header-linux-configuration) Wiki page.
+  * To perform an “official” build set `GYP_DEFINES=buildtype=Official` (GYP only) or `GN_DEFINES=is_official_build=true` (GN only).
+This will disable debugging code and enable additional link-time optimizations in Release builds.
+See instructions on the [AutomatedBuildSetup](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md) Wiki page for additional official build recommendations.
+  * Windows -
+    * If multiple versions of Visual Studio are installed on your system you can set the GYP\_MSVS\_VERSION environment variable to create project files for that version.
+For example, set the value to "2013" for VS2013 or "2015" for VS2015.
+Check the Chromium documentation for the correct value when using other Visual Studio versions.
+    * If you wish to use Visual Studio for debugging and compiling in combination with a Ninja build you can set `GYP_GENERATORS=ninja,msvs-ninja` (GYP only) or `GN_ARGUMENTS=--ide=vs2015 --sln=cef --filters=//cef/*` (GN only) to generate both Ninja and VS project files.
+Visual Studio is supported only for debugging and compiling individual source files -- it will not build whole targets successfully.
+You must use Ninja when building CEF/Chromium targets.
+  * Mac OS X -
+    * The combination of deployment target and base SDK version will determine the platforms supported by the resulting binaries.
+For proper functioning you must use the versions specified under build requirements for each branch.
+    * 32-bit builds are no longer supported with 2272 branch and newer.
+See [here](https://groups.google.com/a/chromium.org/d/msg/chromium-dev/sdsDCkq_zwo/yep65H8Eg3sJ) for the Chromium announcement.
+  * Linux -
+    * CEF is developed and tested using Ubuntu 14.04 and Debian 7.8.
+It should be possible to build and run CEF on other compatible Linux distributions but this is untested.
+    * The libgtkglext1-dev package is required in branch 1547 and newer to support the off-screen rendering example in cefclient.
+This is only a requirement for cefclient and not a requirement for other applications using CEF.